MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/sample-unified-service-desk-applications.md

 ---
-title: "Sample Unified Service Desk for Dynamics 365 for Customer Engagement applications | MicrosoftDocs"
+title: "Sample Unified Service Desk for Dynamics 365 for Customer Engagement apps applications | MicrosoftDocs"
-description: "Discover the sample application available with Unified Service Desk for Dynamics 365 for Customer Engagement that you can use to quickly get you started." ms.custom:
+description: "Discover the sample application available with Unified Service Desk for Dynamics 365 for Customer Engagement apps that you can use to quickly get you started." ms.custom:
   - dyn365-USD, dyn365-admin
 ms.date: 08/23/2017